Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.3.4.
 Constant Function Market Makers (CFMMs)

-For these AMMs, trades are made such that some invariant of these inventory sizes is kept constant.
+CFMMs are the first class of AMMs designed by the crypto community to construct decentralized exchanges for digital assets.
 Traders who want to exchange tokens of type A for tokens of another type B, add A tokens to the inventory and in return obtain an amount of B tokens from the inventory so that the invariant is maintained.

-Deterministic AMM or Constant Function Market Makers (CFMMs) use a constant trade function.
+The trading function is deterministic and known to all market participants.

 A list of AMM following this approach is provided below.